ccc-lab/ccc-firebase/README.md

 # ccc-firebase
 Firebase-hosted online experiments for the Contact, Cognition and Change Lab.

+## Stimuli

+Stimuli for the experiments are hosted on Google Drive.
+Please contact arkram {at} umich {dot} edu or savithry {at} umich {dot} edu for access.
+Once downloaded, stimuli should be placed in the `/resources/sound` (or `/resources/images`) folder of the experiment they correspond to.

 ## Instructions for running experiments on the lab laptop (Ubuntu)

 ### BEFORE RUNNING ANYTHING: